-Note: This is not like sit-down rider trucks, where it is recommended that the operator stay with the truck.
-The best way to prevent injury is to know where you are at all times and follow the rules of safe. truck operation.
+Note: This is not like sit-down, counterbalanced trucks, where it is recommended that you stay with the truck.
+The best way to prevent injury is to know where you are at all times and follow the rules of safe truck operation.